engineerkong/Sim2Real-HPs/README.md

 3. modify train.py to use stable-baselines3 and save by pytorch, and also modify utils/callbacks.py to solve comming error from this change

-4. a trained policy from mygym
+4. a trained policy from mygym (model_torch.pth.tar)
 ```